Anguilla

 International Crew Accreditation and Work Permissions

-International crews should work with a local fixer, production company, hotel or resort partner, or government contact to confirm film authorisations and whether work permissions are required.
+International crews should work with a local fixer, production company or government contact to confirm film authorisations and whether work permissions are required.
 The process may vary by project type, crew size, location type and whether the activity is commercial.

 • Production profile